Self-invested personal pensions (Sipps): Is a Sipp pension for you?

 Sipps are ideal for some

 Sipps offer a great opportunity for some investors.
 They can be attractive investment vehicles for business owners or a way of accumulating a worthwhile retirement fund.
-However, they can also be a costly headache for the unwary.
+With the new pension freedoms, more people might be tempted to open a Sipp before then using the income drawdown facility at retirement.

 What they do offer is choice.
 Tom McPhail, of Hargreaves Lansdown, says: ‘Given the rapid movement of insurance companies towards offering Sipps, where they used to sell personal pensions, I suspect Sipps will become the individual pension plan of choice for the majority of private investors in the future.'